Quantifying and detecting quantum-state texture: Texture Witnesses

 \section{Texture Witnesses}

 Beyond quantification, the experimental detection of texture resources represents a promising direction.
 In quantum resource theory, a witness is an effective tool for experimentally detecting and verifying specific quantum resources, widely applied in areas such as entanglement \cite{Horodecki1996separability,Horodecki2009Quantum}, coherence \cite{ma2021detecting}, block coherence \cite{chen2023detecting}, and imaginarity \cite{zhang2025onim}.
 For instance, in coherence resource theory, coherence witnesses can determine whether a state possesses coherence.
-Inspired by this, we can define texture witnesses within the texture resource theory to probe whether a quantum state possesses texture as a resource. \begin{definition}[Definition of Texture Witness] A Hermitian operator $W$ is called a \textbf{texture witness} if and only if it satisfies the following two conditions simultaneously:
+Inspired by this, we can define texture witnesses within the texture resource theory to probe whether a quantum state possesses texture as a resource. \begin{definition} A Hermitian operator $W$ is called a \textbf{texture witness} if and only if it satisfies: